Built on the foundation of time-tested interviewing principles, the Inductive Interview System brings

 - Course Review and Wrap Up

-This seminar series will be presented through remote webinars using the GoToWebinar network.
+This online course is available through the Justice Clearinghouse Learning Management System.
 You will be able to attend the sessions from any internet connected computer.

 Once you register either provide payment information or request an invoice.
 You will receive login instructions upon receipt of payment.